Nursing Health Systems Management

 Are you a master’s level nurse who’s ready to take your leadership experience to the next level?
 The Certification in Nursing Health Systems Management provides an additional focus in nursing administration beyond the initial Master’s preparation.
 Complete your coursework at your own pace, with 100% online and 50% online options available.

-RN-MS in Nursing Health Systems Management
+RN-MSN in Health Systems Management

 Admission to the TWU Graduate School